Hi there!

 This is a common turnaround point and hiking to the cave bluffs is a popular hike.

-30. Hike to Mt LeConte summit
+30. Mt LeConte summit

 And then you can continue on even further on the same trail, past the Alum Cave Bluffs to hike to the 3rd highest point in Great Smoky Mountains National Park.